Skip to content

 With Astound’s high speed internet and 5G mobile services, you can work from home, stream, game and complete everyday tasks in a connected home and on the go — at an affordable price.

-With Astound, you’ll receive fiber-powered gig internet in your home and enjoy the latest 5G high-speed mobile internet usage – wherever it’s available.
-Whether you’re in constant motion, outside or inside your home, Astound’s bundled offerings can save you money and give you cutting-edge technology without compromising the quality of reliability and service.
+With Astound, you’ll receive fiber-powered Gig internet in your home and enjoy the latest 5G high speed internet on your mobile device, wherever it’s available.
+Astound’s bundled offerings can save you money and give you cutting-edge technology without compromise.

 Bottomline: Is the cost of 5G home internet worth it?

-While 5G home internet may seem attractive to many consumers, there are many drawbacks.
-Coverage, speed and reliability can be affected by many factors that don’t affect traditional fiber and cable.
+While 5G home internet may seem attractive to many consumers, coverage, speed and reliability can be affected by many factors that don’t affect traditional fiber and cable.

 Frequently asked questions